mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 After a bunch of debugging I worked out that the avatar state was sampled from the touch hardware at render framerate in _Update_, and was applied on the other machine at _FixedUpdate_, causing jitter because the avatar sample time didn't line up with the current time in the remote view.

 To fix this I stored the difference between physics and render time when sampling avatar state, and included this in the avatar state in each packet.
-Then I added a jitter buffer with 100ms delay to received packets, solving network jitter from time variance in packet delivery and enabling interpolation between avatar states to get a sample at the correct time.
+Then I added a jitter buffer with 100ms delay to received packets, solving network jitter from time variance in packet delivery and enabling interpolation between avatar states to reconstruct a sample at the correct time.

 To synchronize cubes held by avatars, while a cube is parented to an avatar's hand, I set the cube's _priority factor_ to -1, stopping it from being sent with regular physics state updates.
 While a cube is attached to a hand, I include its id and relative position and rotation as part of the avatar state.
 In the remote view, cubes are attached to the avatar hand when the first avatar state arrives with that cube parented to it, and detached when regular physics state updates resume, corresponding to the cube being thrown or released.